MicrosoftDocs/architecture-center/docs/framework/security/design-admins.md

 Grant privileges required only as required using one of these methods:

-- **Just in Time -** Enable Azure AD Privileged Identity Management (PIM) or a third party solution to require following an approval workflow to obtain privileges for critical impact accounts
+- **Just in Time:** Enable Azure AD Privileged Identity Management (PIM) or a third party solution to require following an approval workflow to obtain privileges for critical impact accounts

-- **Break glass –** For rarely used accounts, follow an emergency access process to gain access to the accounts.
+- **Break glass:** For rarely used accounts, follow an emergency access process to gain access to the accounts.
 This is preferred for privileges that have little need for regular operational usage like members of global admin accounts.

 ## Emergency access or 'Break Glass' accounts